-The Azure Migrate: Server Assessment tool discovers and assesses on-premises VMware VMs, Hyper-V VMs, and physical servers, for migration to Azure.
-It helps you identify the following:
+The Azure Migrate: Server Assessment tool discovers and assesses on-premises VMware VMs, Hyper-V VMs, and physical servers for migration to Azure.

-- Azure readiness: Assess whether on-premises machines are ready for migration to Azure.
+- Azure readiness: Assesses whether on-premises machines are ready for migration to Azure.

-- Azure sizing: The estimated size of Azure VMs after migration.
+- Azure sizing: Estimates the size of Azure VMs after migration.

-- Azure cost estimation: Estimated costs for running on-premises servers in Azure.
+- Azure cost estimation: Estimates costs for running on-premises servers in Azure.

-Server Assessment uses a lightweight appliance that you deploy on-premises, and register with Server Assessment.
+Server Assessment uses a lightweight Azure Migrate appliance that you deploy on-premises.

-- The appliance runs on a physical server or VM, and is easily installed using a downloaded template.
+- The appliance runs on a VM or physical server.
+You can install it easily using a downloaded template.

-- The appliance discovers on-premises machines, and continually sends machines metadata and performance data to Azure Migrate.
+- The appliance discovers on-premises machines.
+It also continually sends machine metadata and performance data to Azure Migrate.

 - Appliance discovery is agentless.
-Nothing needs to be installed on discovered machines.
+Nothing is installed on discovered machines.

-- After discovery, you gather discovered machines into groups, and assess groups for migration.
+- After appliance discovery, you can gather discovered machines into groups and run assessments for each group.